mandober/debrief.math/240-functions/00-summary.md

 ## Injective

-An **injective** or **one-to-one** function, or **injection**, is a function that preserves distinctness: it never maps distinct elements of its domain to the same element of its codomain; every element of the function's codomain is the image of at most one element of its domain.
+An **injective** or **one-to-one** function, or **injection**, is a function that *preserves distinctness*: it never maps distinct elements of its domain to the same element of its codomain; every element of the function's codomain is the image of at most one element of its domain.

 A function $$f:X\to Y$$ is **injective** or **one-to-one** if for every $$x \in X$$, there exists **at most one** $$y \in Y$$ such that $$f(x)=y$$.
 A function $$f$$ is injective if $$x\neq y$$ implies $$f(x)\neq f(y)$$.